Teddyzander/PBC/README.md

 cmake --build build
 ```

-Once the build process is complete, run the following command to execute the Vectorized Batch PIR:
+Once the build process is complete, parameters can be changed in database_constants.h.
+The following command to execute the Vectorized Batch PIR:

 ```
 ./build/bin/vectorized_batch_pir